Emissions on the Road: Environmental Impact of Automobiles and the Benefits of Going Green

 For some insurance companies, green auto insurance comes from usage-based policies.
 With this, you'd only pay insurance for how much you drive.
 For example, the fewer miles you accumulate, the lower your premium.
 This is a way to reward drivers who reduce their car emissions and practice eco-friendly driving, such as smoother acceleration and braking and avoiding peak traffic hours.

-Pay-as-you-drive programs generally work by installing a mileage-tracking device in the vehicle.
-Those enrolled in these programs usually get policy discounts if they drive fewer miles than average.
+Pay-as-you-drive programs install a mileage-tracking device in your vehicle.
+You get policy discounts when you drive fewer miles than average.

 Additional Incentives for Sustainable Driving